Friends of Marshall Square Park

 An email volley called What’s happening to the trees? circulated because of the removal of many mature trees during High Street’s sidewalk renovation and drew in local experts.

-A tree with a 24-inch girth will typically store more than 100 pounds of carbon, because trees are largely composed of carbon.
+Besides the beauty and shade that trees provide, a tree with a 24-inch caliper will typically store more than 100 pounds of carbon, because trees are largely composed of carbon.

 As long as a tree is healthy and not extremely old, it keeps taking out more carbon each year.
 Planting a new, young tree in place of a mature tree cannot mitigate the lost benefit; it takes about sixteen (16) young trees to make up for the loss of one mature tree.